A few general notes about photos:

 The problem may be that your image

-is too large for us to receieve, and/or your network connection is relatively
+is very large and your network connection is relatively

-high-traffic hours this could slow the uploading process.
-It might take a very long time for
+slow.
+In this case, it might take a very long time for

 the image to transfer over to our server.
 In the worst